adamnew123456/SmallWM/README.markdown

  - `layer-above`, `layer-below`
 - `Super+Home`, `Super+End`: Puts a client on the topmost or bottommost layer.
  - `layer-top`, `layer-bottom`
+- `Super+Tab`: Focuses the next visible client; note that, on occasion, SmallWM will focus a window which is not actually visible - in this case, just keep cycling until another visible window is chosen (`cycle-focus`).
 - `Super+LClick`: Dragging the left mouse button starts moving a window - to place it, let go.
 - `Super+RClick`: Dragging the right mouse button starts resizing a window - to scale it, let go.
 - `Super+1` ... `Super+5` ... `Super+9`: These change the layer to the specified value (1, 5, or 9 respectively, in this example)